asand017/-sed-tutorial/README.md

 echo dog | sed 's_dog_cat_'
 </blockquote>

+is equivalent to

 <blockquote>
-echo dog | sed 's:dog:cat:'
+echo dog | sed 's^dog^cat:'
 </blockquote>

+is equivalent to

 <blockquote>
 echo dog | sed 'sxdogxcatx'
 </blockquote>

+and so forth.

 Each of these instances will have the same output as the original example.